Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomephp.md

 >
 > Old European beliefs attribute great powers to a Hand of Glory that has been combined with a candle made of fat from the corpse of the same hanged man who died on the gallows.
 >
-> When the fingers of the Hand close around this candle (see above) and the candle is lit, the Hand provides the following move: **When you walk into a building while holding a lit Hand of Glory**, Roll +Weird:
+> When the fingers of the Hand close around this candle (see above) and the candle is lit, the Hand provides the following move: **When you walk into a building while holding a lit Hand of Glory**, Roll [[+Weird]]:

 -   On a 10+, choose two from the list below.